Secrets of the Wise Old Oaks

-The oak features on old UK coinage–the sixpence, a coin referred to in many rhymes, and more recently as the ‘O’ in the alphabet series of 10p coins (issued in 2018) and pound coins.
+The oak features on old UK coinage–the sixpence, a coin referred to in many rhymes.
+More recently as the ‘O’ in the alphabet series of pound and 10p pieces (issued in 2018).
 Many other countries have put oak trees on their coins–America and Germany.

 The slang name for the sixpence is ‘the tanner,’ a reference to the oak as a tanning agent in the leather industry.

-New for 2020 is the gold and silver €20 gold and silver coin featuring oak leaves as the French symbol for happiness and liberty.
+New for 2020 is the €20 coin featuring oak leaves as the French symbol for happiness and liberty.

-In the British Museum, you can see a gold coin featuring Emperor Augustus wearing an oak wreath- showing how long the oak has played a symbolic role in human lives.
-If a roman soldier saved the life of a civilian in battle, he received a crown of oak–the civic oak in recognition of his actions.
+In the British Museum, you can see a gold coin featuring Emperor Augustus wearing an oak wreath.
+This shows how long it has played a symbolic role in human lives.
+If a soldier from Rome saved a civilian in battle, he received a crown of oak–the civic oak in recognition of his actions.

 Oaks on Postage Stamps

-In, 1973 the Royal mail issued a 9p stamp featuring an oak tree as part of the British trees collection.
-Other countries using the oak on postage include America–the white oak, the Soviet Union, Cyprus, Spain, and Canada (red oak).
+In 1973, the Royal Mail issued a 9p stamp featuring an oak tree as part of the British trees collection.
+Other countries using it on postage include America–the white oak, the Soviet Union, Cyprus, Spain, and Canada (red oak).

 The Tree of Life

-The tree of life has its roots in many cultures, and a biblical reference.
-They often use an oak tree as a tree of life symbol in jewelry and paintings because the spreading canopy with its mirroring root system gives a sense of the majesty of life represented by an immense tree.
+The tree of life is rooted in many cultures, and a biblical reference.
+They often use an oak tree as a symbol in jewelry and paintings.
+It’s spreading canopy and mirroring root system gives a sense of majesty represented by an immense tree.

-An oak tree is an excellent choice for the tree of life because it supports so many other living creatures:
+An oak tree is an excellent choice for the concept because it supports so many other living creatures:

-- Birds and animals eat the acorns: jays, pigeons, ducks, boars, pigs, deer, bears, rats, squirrels, and mice.
+- Animals and other wildlife eat the acorns: jays, pigeons, ducks, boars, deer, bears, rats, squirrels, and mice.

 - 30 Species of birds use oak trees for foraging and nesting.

-- 45 species of bugs and insects make oak trees their home and food.
+- 45 species of bugs make oak trees their home and diet.

 - 200 different moths associate with oak trees.

-As well as the birds and animals that use the oak tree, there are the associated benefits from providing leaves for the forest floor, shade, and shelter.
+As well as the creatures that use the trees, there are the associated benefits from providing leaves for the forest floor, shade, and shelter.
 Other animals eat the insects and bugs that inhabit the oak.

-The oldest oak tree in the world is the Pechanga Great oak tree in the United States that is over 2,000 years old.
-In England, there are around 3,400 oaks that class as ancient (over 400 years) with 117 aged over 800 years.
+The oldest oak tree in the world is the Pechanga Great oak tree in the USA that is over 2,000 years old.
+In Britain, there are around 3,400 oaks that class as ancient (over 400 years) with 117 aged over 800 years.
 The oldest oaks in the UK are in Cheshire, Shropshire, and Lincolnshire.
 Oak trees live centuries.